What is the Cloud?

 - Focus - Spend less time babysitting hardware and more time shipping features.

 Want portability?
 Use containers.
 Need repeatability?
 Use Terraform.
 Scaling headaches?
-Embrace managed services.
+Hand them to managed services.

 TL;DR